Teamweek/ampersand-bubble-prop/README.md

 Ampersand state only delegates events of it's children.
 This mixin allows to delegate any state property.

+ampersand-bubble-prop takes care of unbinding properties if needed.
+All you need to do is call state.bubbleProp(state, stateName)

 ###Install using npm:
 ```
 npm i ampersand-bubble-prop --save